 Individuals are strictly advised against attempting to detox without some form of professional assistance.
 There may be underlying health problems from prolonged drug use that cannot be diagnosed without a doctor.
 Overcoming the rough physical effects may not be adequate enough without mental assistance and support.
 This is the most dangerous form of drug detox that a person can go through.

-Individuals that need to be removed from having easy access to drugs may find residential assistance fits their requirements.
+Individuals that need to be removed from having easy access to drugs may find residential assistance that fits their requirements.
 The only danger of this form of drug detox lies in the surroundings and mind of a patient.
-It may feel too restrictive to lose everyday freedom, and the desire to use as a coping mechanism may be overwhelming.
+It may feel too restrictive to lose everyday freedom, and the desire to use it as a coping mechanism may be overwhelming.
 Simply running the course of treatment has a greater chance of being unsuccessful if the residential rehabilitation center does not offer additional support.
 Entering the situation that drug use was a regular occurrence can trigger a relapse.
 Depending on the drug, the body may have a deadly reaction to the re-introduction of the substance in the system.

 Partial Hospitalization and Outpatient Programs

 An addict that wants to get rid of their problem without disrupting everyday life can spend a few hours a day in an outpatient program or with partial hospitalization.
 The PHP program has all of the benefits of a residential program, with the benefit of going home at the end of each day.
 A person who chooses this program typically has a busy work schedule or simply does not want the world to notice an unexplained absence.
 There are functioning drug addicts that seem to carry on a normal life by masking their problems from others, and this can carry over into the recovery phase.
 Daily therapy and support are relatively safe, however, it is easy to slip back into old habits without constant supervision.
 Outpatient care programs are a method of continued assistance transitioning after residential treatment or partial hospitalization.